jitsi/jitsi-meet/doc/quick-install.md

-# Quick install for Jitsi Meet on GNU/Linux systems
+# Jitsi Meet quick install

 This documents decribes the needed steps for quick Jitsi Meet installation on a Debian based GNU/Linux system.